ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   result.
 As defined in {{!VDAF}}.

 Batch bucket:
-: Data associated with a given batch allowing the aggregators to perform incremental aggregation.
+: State associated with a given batch allowing the aggregators to perform incremental aggregation.
+Depending on the batch mode, there may be many batch buckets tracking the state of a single batch.

 Batch duration:
 : The time difference between the oldest and newest report in a batch.